 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Graysville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Graysville has few renters and college students.
 But the biggest reason it is quieter in Graysville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Graysville may be for you.

-Graysville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Graysville does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Graysville who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Graysville have a bachelor's degree or advanced degree.